-As a Firefox user for years, I have had to force quit the browser many times because it’s simply stopped responding.
+As a Firefox user for years, I have had to force quit the browser many times because it’s simply stopped responding or working.

 So, why is Firefox running slow or continuously freezing?

-- You have opened many tabs and windows while browsing, especially those heavy pages (full of video ads).
+- You have opened many tabs and windows while browsing, especially those heavy pages.

-- Too many resource-intensive applications are running, leaving Firefox little space to process your requests.
+- Too many resource-intensive applications are running, leaving Firefox little space to process its requests.

-- Your Firefox has lots of caches, browsing histories, downloads.
+- Your Firefox has lots of caches, browsing histories, downloads, and extensions.

-- Your Macbook is slow in general, making you feel Firefox is the culprit.
+- Your Mac is slow in general, making you feel Firefox is the culprit.

 How to Fix a Slow or Freezing Firefox on Mac